yhdu36/Greatlakes_manual/README.md

 # Great Lakes SLURM Tutorial

 * Using the Great Lakes cluster and batch computing with SLURM
-* You must establish a user login on Great Lakes by filling out [this form (Create an HPC User login)](https://its.umich.edu/advanced-research-computing/high-performance-computing/great-lakes/getting-started).
+* You must establish a user login on Great Lakes by filling out [this form (Create an HPC User login)](https://its.umich.edu/advanced-research-computing/high-performance-computing/login).
 * Contact IT to be added under `lgarmire` root account if you have not done so.

 ## Important notice on data storage
- -  People **should not** run jobs directly from login node, using [Greatlakes OnDemand](https://greatlakes.arc-ts.umich.edu/pun/sys/dashboard/) or submit `sbatch` jobs instead.
+ -  People **should not** run jobs directly from login node, using [Greatlakes OnDemand https://greatlakes.arc-ts.umich.edu/pun/sys/dashboard/](https://greatlakes.arc-ts.umich.edu/pun/sys/dashboard/) or submit `sbatch` jobs instead.
- - Due to regulation, people **should not** store any Garmire's lab related data and code under default Greatlakes home directory: `/home/uniquname`
+ - Due to regulation, people **should not** store any Garmire's lab-related data and code under the default Greatlakes home directory: `/home/uniquname`
  - Instead, you **should** store all lab materials under Garmire's NAS:
  ```
  /nfs/dcmb-lgarmire/uniqname	#personal NAS home